 - Don't "keep the change."
 No legitimate company will overpay you and ask that you wire the difference back to the company or to some third party.
 Be extremely wary of any offer—in any context—to accept a check or money order in an amount greater than you are owed.

 - Call the company directly to verify the check.
 Remember that some fake checks will have a legitimate company's actual account number with the correct bank routing number.
-Call the company directly to verify the check, using a telephone number you obtain on your own from directory assistance.
+Call the company directly to verify the check, using a telephone number you obtain on your own from directory assistance at the company.
 Do not use any telephone number that appears on the check or in any instructions you receive.
 For FINRA checks, call (301) 590-6500.

 - Know the hallmarks of fraud.
 Fake check scams typically have a number of red flags, such as:

-- Typos: Watch out for online postings or emails that are riddled with typos and poor grammar.
+- Typos: Watch out for online postings, texts or emails that are riddled with typos and poor grammar.

 - Mismatched names: Compare the name of the person or company posting the opportunity with the name on the check you receive—and beware if they don't match.

 - Pressure to act quickly: Be aware that it can take 10 days or even more for your bank to determine that a check is counterfeit.
-Don't wire or transfer funds until you have verified with your bank that the check has cleared—even if the bank allows you to withdraw the money sooner.
+Until you have verified with your bank that the check has cleared—do not wire or transfer funds.